 At William & Mary Law School, Clay concentrated in environmental law with an array of courses covering complex environmental statutes and regulations of significant interest to AquaLaw clients, including the Clean Water Act, the National Environmental Policy Act, and the Endangered Species Act.

 Clay’s law school experience included working for a federal magistrate judge at the U.S. District Court for the Eastern District of Virginia.
 He also interned at the Virginia Department of Environmental Quality, Water Permitting Division on inspection, compliance and enforcement issues.
-Additionally, Clay spent time working with the Virginia Coastal Policy Clinic, where he focused on solar energy issues.
+Additionally, Clay spent time working with the Virginia Coastal Policy Clinic during law school.

 J.D. with an Environmental Law Concentration, William & Mary Law School, cum laude, 2021